 NUI library is embedded in the

 UI components in

-SAPFiori are styled programmatically by default, and are also assigned a list of style classes which are interpretable by the
+SAPFiori are styled programmatically by default and are also assigned a list of style classes that are interpretable by the

-To override the default style of a control at runtime, using a stylesheet (an
+To override the default style of a control at runtime, use a stylesheet (an

-*.nss file), the developer modify the class definitions in the stylesheet for the relevant style classes, and then activate the
+*.nss file) to modify the class definitions in the stylesheet for the relevant style classes, and then activate the

 NUI engine at runtime by supplying the stylesheet.

 READMEfor additional information about setting style syntax in the stylesheet.